percona/k8spsmdb-docs/docs/storage.md

 Consider using the tolerations settings to avoid a cluster migration to different hardware in case of a reboot or a hardware failure.

-More details can be found in the [official hostPath Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
+More details can be found in the [official hostPath Kubernetes documentation :material-arrow-top-right:](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).